yoiwa/make-password/README.md

 ## Acknowledgements

-English word corpus and [jwikipedia10k] corpus are extracted from data publicly shared by Wikimedia Foundation.
+English word corpuses and [jwikipedia10k] corpus are extracted from data publicly shared by Wikimedia Foundation.
 10k-word English corpus is based on the materials available in the Gutenberg Project, available through Wikimedia.

-Japanese word corpus are generated from the "NAIST Japanese Dictionary" dataset from Nara Institute of Science and Technology.
+Japanese word corpuses `j' and `J' are generated from the "NAIST Japanese Dictionary" dataset from Nara Institute of Science and Technology.

 ## Author(s)